vaibhavallure/testrepo/Readme.md

 - check phpdocker/php-fpm/php-ini-overrides.ini
 - see section below

+## Access php logs
+> docker exec -it millesima-emailing-webserver sh
+>
+> cd /var/log/nginx/
+- check your stuffs

 ## Getting Production Ready
 - Setup cron* files on project root in a crontab
 - Setup mails on server so that sales, marketing etc.. can be aware of their tasks
-- Edit /class/millesima_abstract.php to setup Host server
+- Edit /class/millesima_abstract.php to setup DOCKER_HOST_IP and DOCKER_HOST_PORT
 - Test stuffs before deploying ...

 ## Todos